 But I didn’t want to waste all those arduous weeks of training.
 So I decided to put on my shamrock jersey and run the half-marathon — all by myself.

 I kissed my children goodbye, and I was out the door.
-I still remember my two-year-old trying to say, “good luck, mommy!”
+I still remember my 2-year-old trying to say, “Good luck, mommy!”